I’m Gabrielle, and I’m honored that you’re here.

 A little about me:

-I’m a young wife, medical assistant, and writer.
+I’m a wife, mom, marriage and family counselor-to-be, and writer.
 I’m passionate about living life with intention and worshiping in the everyday–I’m not afraid to make it all about Jesus.

 I’m a 4 on the Enneagram.
-For those of you who are unfamiliar with this type and/or the Enneagram, here’s a quick overview: 4s are emotionally honest, creative, individualistic, romantic… and a little dramatic, moody, self-conscious, and hypersensitive.
+For those of you who are unfamiliar with the Enneagram, here’s a quick overview: 4s are emotionally honest, creative, individualistic, romantic… and a little dramatic, moody, self-conscious, and hypersensitive.
 In typical 4 fashion, I don’t want to box myself into this description, but I’ll say it’s pretty accurate.
 And I’m laying it all out there because it all contributes to how and why I write.

 When I was 13 years old, I fell in love with Jesus quickly and sincerely.
 I heard the same sweet gospel news that I had grown up with and knew that I needed to claim it as my own story.
 That I was a weary sinner.
 That Jesus died to pay for my sin and rose again to give me new life in Him.
 And that if I confessed and believed these things that I could spend forever with Him.